-- One of HSBC JOH's key RWA's drivers is the movement of exchange rates and its volatility.
+- One of HSBC JOH's key Risk Weighted Assets ('RWAs') drivers is the movement of foreign exchange ('FX') rates and its volatility.
 ALCO reviews various FX scenarios monthly assessing the impact on RWA and capital.
-In addition, it projects the capacity for additional FCY exposure under a range of FX exchange rates; - The FX stress testing facilitates the development of appropriate actions and plans for stressed conditions; and - LCR is the primary measure for managing liquidity risk.
+In addition, it projects the capacity for additional foreign currency exposure under a range of FX exchange rates: - The FX stress testing facilitates the development of appropriate actions and plans for stressed conditions; and - Liquidity Coverage Ratio ('LCR') is the primary measure for managing liquidity risk.
 It facilitates stress testing of the liquidity of HSBC JOH and it is monitored monthly at ALCO.